-Especially if this is your first visit to Ottawa in the winter, we urge you to refer to this packing guide to make sure you enjoy yourselves to the fullest.
-Because no matter how amazing the ice sculptures, how romantic the outing on the Rideau Canal Skateway, or how slippery the ice slide at Snowflake Kingdom, you won’t have any fun at all if your feet are cold!
+Especially if this is your first visit to Ottawa in the winter, we suggest you to refer to this packing guide to make sure you’re ready for all the fun.
+Because no matter how amazing the ice sculptures, how romantic the outing on the Rideau Canal Skateway, or how exhilarating the ice slide at Snowflake Kingdom, you’ll enjoy them even more if you and your loved-ones are well prepared.

 Winterlude Packing List